catkin/catkin_tools/docs/verbs/catkin_build.rst

     <center><script type="text/javascript" src="https://asciinema.org/a/9d9jklblvvyeq62y2r3ugpywp.js" id="asciicast-9d9jklblvvyeq62y2r3ugpywp" async></script></center>

-All output can be printed interleaved with the ``--interleave`` option.
+All output can be printed interleaved with the ``--interleave-output`` option.
 In this case, each line is prefixed with the job and stage from which it came.

 .. raw:: html